-Today, Burberry announces the opening of Shanghai Plaza 66, its new flagship store – the second flagship store to feature Burberry’s new global design concept that encapsulates the essence of the luxury house.
+Today, Burberry announces the opening of a new flagship store on Rue Saint-Honoré, Paris – the first freestanding store in the region to feature Burberry’s new global design concept.

 NOTES TO EDITORS